Implement screen sharing on Android

 6. View the shared screen

-When a user starts screen sharing, other users in the channel receive the onRemoteTrackAvailableNotify callback.
-This event notifies the client when a remote user publishes or unpublishes their camera or screen sharing stream.
-Your application can use the parameters in this callback to dynamically create or destroy the render view associated with the stream.
+When a user starts screen sharing, other users in the channel receive the onRemoteTrackAvailableNotify callback, which indicates that a remote user has published or unpublished a camera or screen sharing stream.
+Use this callback to dynamically create or destroy the render view for the stream.

 The AliRtcVideoTrack enum in the onRemoteTrackAvailableNotify callback identifies the state of the remote video stream: